orincore/Form2Chat/README.md

 # WhatsApp Web Bridge API

-A robust Node.js application that bridges web forms to WhatsApp messages using the whatsapp-web.js library.
+A robust Node.js application that bridges web forms to WhatsApp messages using the whatsapp-web.js library with OTP verification system.

 **Created by:** [ORINCORE](https://github.com/orincore) (Adarsh Suradkar)